 Again, it is important to note that decisions of methodology should be made on a case-by-case basis.
-Onwuegbuzie and Leech (2003) observe that purists ignore all the similarities between qualitative and quantitative methodologies and instead focus on the differences between them.
+Onwuegbuzie and Leech (2003) state purists ignore all the similarities between qualitative and quantitative methodologies and instead focus on the differences between them.
 However, both qualitative and quantitative researchers discover meaning in the interpretation of data, whether that data is in the form of words or numbers.
 Researchers on both sides must select the most suitable analytical techniques and verify their data.
-Johnson and Onwuegbuzie (2004) point out that “quantitative, qualitative and mixed research are all superior under different circumstances” (pp. 22-23).
+Johnson and Onwuegbuzie (2004) indicate that “quantitative, qualitative and mixed researches are all superior under different circumstances” (pp. 22-23).
 Those researchers who are open to a mixed methods approach are more likely to select a method which will best suit their research instead of making decisions based upon preconceived biases regarding the quantitative-qualitative dichotomy.

 Conclusion

 Sechrest and Sidani (1995) observe that the qualitative-quantitative tension felt so heavily in the social sciences is not found in the natural sciences; methodological pluralism is normal and accepted.
 Kezar (2000) found in her study that both higher education practitioners and researchers feel that methodology is overemphasized in research.
 The controversy and disagreements among researchers in the field over the best method can only hinder the advancement of social science and institution and field evaluation and research (Sechrest & Sidani, 1995).
 It is time for research in higher education to let go of the endless debating and false dichotomy of qualitative and quantitative research.
-As argued earlier, the two methods can be complementary to each other in order to provide the most accurate, yet individualistic and useful results for education and policy and program leaders.
+As argued earlier, the two methods can complement each other in order to provide the most accurate, yet individualistic and useful, results for education and policy and program leaders.
 Qualitative research can provide a rich description and understanding of issues in the field while quantitative research can provide generalizable and accurate data collection, analysis and utilization of that information.
-As Kezar (2000) reports, if quantitative results produce results that are disconnected from practice and policy, they can lay the groundwork for what further exploratory quantitative methods need to study in order to be more relevant to the issues and problems that educators need to solve every day for the betterment of the field and institutions.
-The consideration of the meanings or relationships attached to data collected by quantitative means can help foster a better understanding of social issues, higher education requirements or exploratory needs best studies with qualitative methods.
+As Kezar (2000) reports, if quantitative methods produce results that are disconnected from practice and policy, they can lay the groundwork for further exploratory quantitative methods that need to be studied in order to be more relevant to the issues and problems that educators need to solve every day for the betterment of the field and institutions.
+The consideration of the meanings or relationships attached to data collected by quantitative means can help foster a better understanding of social issues, higher education requirements, or exploratory needs best studies determined by the use of qualitative methods.
 Both techniques can be explored and utilized to incorporate the strengths and advantages of each and negate any disadvantages one methodology might have over another (Onwuegbuzie & Leech, 2003).

 References